-- vein, and parallel to it, is a 2 foot ledge of vein quartz which is tracable for 200 feet on the outcrop and dips about 55° northeasterly towards the Roberts vein.
+- (c) No. 3 Vein: About 300 feet SW of the Roberts vein, and parallel to it, is a 2 foot ledge of vein quartz which is traceable for 200 feet on the outcrop and dips about 530 northeasterly towards the Roberts vein.
 This ledge I shall refer to as the No. 3 vein.
 Developments are limited to a single small surface pit which is partly filled.
 No samples were taken and the extent of its mineralization is not known but in general character and geological occurrence it is of the same type and age as the Roberts and Allison veins.
 On its dip it should intersect with the Roberts vein at about the 700 foot level. - 9.
 DEVELOPMENTS: The Allison vein has been explored by an incline shaft to a depth of 625 feet with latteral workings on the vein at the 100, 200, 300, 400, 450, 500, 525, and 625 levels.
 All told about 3500 feet of development work has been done.